peterw-github/NeuralNetwork_FromScratch/README.md

 **"main.py"** is a simple script file, that first imports **"mnist_loader.py"** and **"neuralnet.py"**.
 It then creates a neural network using **"neuralnet.py"**, which is then trained, and the accuracy of the network is printed at the end of every epoch of training, to help demonstrate that the network is learning.

-**"mnist_loader.py"**, is a simple program, that loads and transforms the MNIST data into a usable form.
+**"mnist_loader.py"**, is a simple program, that loads and transforms the MNIST data.

 **"neuralnet.py"**, is where the neural network class has been created, as well as all the methods needed for training and evaulation.